-Three MDP cohorts have now gradated from the University of Florida MDP program.
-Many Alumni have succesfully secured jobs in the development field, while others have opted to continue in higher education, successfully gaining admittance to PhD programs related to international research and development.
+Eight cohorts–a total of 87 students–have now graduated from the University of Florida MDP program.
+Many Alumni have successfully secured jobs in the development field–NGO, government, private sector, and research positions–while others have opted to continue in higher education, successfully gaining admittance to PhD programs related to international research and development.
 Although the following list of UF MDP alumni placements is not comprehensive, it gives an idea of what kinds of professional and academic positions one can expect to attain after completing the MDP program.

 |Project Coordinator||University of Florida International Center - Water and Livelihoods Initiative in Northern Africa||Gainesville, FL|

 |Lead Community Health Worker for State of Florida||United Healthcare||Gainesville, FL|

 |Program Manager, Women in Agriculture||University of Maryland||College Park, MD|

 |Operations Consultant||Mission Guatemala||Guatemala|

 |Senior Manager of Search and Selection||Echoing Green||New York City|